Rakesh-Mourya-G/xen-orchestra/docs/architecture.md

 # Architecture

-Xen Orchestra (XO) is software built with a server and clients, such as the web client `xo-web`, but also a CLI capable client, called `xo-cli`.
+CloudVisor (XO) is software built with a server and clients, such as the web client `xo-web`, but also a CLI capable client, called `xo-cli`.

 :::tip
 XO is totally agent-less: you don't have to install any program on your hosts to get it working!